Madeleine de Verchères: Early life

 Madeleine's father, François Jarret, of Saint-Chef (in the department of Isère in France), joined the company of his uncle Antoine Pécaudy de Contrecœur to battle the Iroquois in New France (see Beaver Wars).
-They arrived there in August 1665, and on 17 September 1669, Jarret married the twelve-year-old Marie Perrot in Île d’Orléans.
-He was awarded a land grant on the south shore of the Saint Lawrence River on 29 October 1672 in a seigneury called Verchères, and thereafter continued to increase his landholdings.
+They arrived there in August 1665, and on 17 September 1669, Jarret married the twelve-year-old Marie Perrot on the Île d’Orléans.
+He was awarded a land grant on the south shore of the Saint Lawrence River on 29 October 1672 in a seigneury called Verchères and thereafter continued to increase his landholdings.
 The couple was to have twelve children, the fourth of whom was Madeleine de Verchères, born in Verchères on 3 March 1678 and baptized on 17 April.

-The seigneury underwent periodic Iroquois raids.
-In 1690 the matron of Verchères took command of a successful defense against an Iroquois assault on the stockade there.
-By 1692 the Iroquois had killed the Jarrets' son François-Michel and two successive husbands of their daughter Marie-Jeanne.
-Before she performed this courageous act, she usually worked in the family field during her spare time.

 Thwarting a surprise attack

 In the late 1600s, the Iroquois mounted attacks on the settlers of New France, looting and burning their homes.
 On 22 October 1692 Madeleine's parents left the fort on business and to gather winter supplies.
 Madeleine and her brothers and sisters stayed at the fort.
-Now fourteen, Madeleine was in charge of the fort, with one very old man (Laviolette) and two soldiers.
+Now fourteen, Madeleine was in charge of the fort, with one very old man named Laviolette and two soldiers.